-A batch MS/MSD pair was also reported for the method 300.0 data.
+MS/MSDs were analyzed at the proper frequency for the number and types of samples analyzed (one pair per batch of 20 samples).
+Two batch MS/MSD pairs were reported for the method 300.0 data.
 Since these are batch QC, the results do not affect the samples in this data set and qualifications were not applied to the data.